 Slip Bobber Fishing with Live Minnows

-The slip bobber rig is awesome for river fishing because you can cover more water with less effort.
-With a slip bobber, you can cast upstream from the bank and let your bait drift back downstream without snagging the bottom.
-The line knot on this set up lets you set the depth precisely so the minnow hovers right above the river bottom.
+The slip bobber rig is awesome for river fishing because it covers more water with less effort.
+With a slip bobber, cast upstream and let your minnow drift back downstream without snagging the bottom.
+The line knot on this set up lets you set the depth precisely so the minnow drifts inches above the river bottom.
 This attracts bass and other types of fish too that feed off the bottom, including catfish.

 In the summer, when bass are actively feeding, topwater lures are killer baits for bass in rivers.
-No doubt, watching a bobber disappear underwater is exciting, but nothing beats an aggressive surface strike from a big bass jumping out of the water.
+I love watching a bobber disappear underwater, but nothing beats an aggressive surface strike from a big bass jumping out of the water.
 Using topwater lures is one of my favorite ways to fish for bass in rivers and lakes.

 Since these lures float, you can cast them into tricky areas that would otherwise be difficult to fish underwater without getting snagged.
-These lures work the best in the early morning, or right before dark.
-For river bass, cast them into shady areas with calm water and deep holes near the current.
+These lures work great in the early morning, or right before dark.
+For river bass, cast them into shady areas under trees, or into whirlpools and deep holes.

 Mepps Aglia Spinning Lure

 The Mepps lure I've had the most success with is the Aglia (size #2 and #3).
-The larger size #3 is a little bigger and easier to cast farther.
+The additional weight of the larger size #3 makes it easier to cast farther.
 With Mepps, you can fish both shallow and deeper water, allowing the lure to sink closer to the bottom before reeling it in.
 I don't suffer as many snags with Mepps as I do using jigs and other baits.
 The lures are lighter in weight and easier to control and keep off the bottom than big spinner baits and spoons that sink to the bottom immediately.